BKLaughton/RPGhomebrew/MaterialComlexitySizeD20Crafting/README.md

 A piece of weaponry or armour can be given a modification with the relevant craft skill.
 Each piece of equipment can only have one modification applied at once, though modifications can be changed or removed with the appropriate craft skill.

 To make modifications, use the crafting rules above, but quarter the crafting value (CV) required to make the weapon or armour being modified: this is the CV for the modification.
-Then use the same crafting rules to find the Complexity DC for that item, and roll against it daily to accrue Progress Value (PV).
-The modification is complete when the PV equals or exceeds the modification's CV.
+Then use the same crafting rules to find the Complexity DC for that item, and roll against it daily to accrue Progress Points (PP).
+The modification is complete when the PP total equals or exceeds the modification's CV.
 Weapons and Armour are considered broken whilst modification work is in progress.

 **Table 1.5: Weapon modifications**